Airtable Pros and Cons

 - Formulas: the field types of Formula and Rollup execute tasks common in spreadsheets: containing custom computations expressed by formulas, and summarizing data from other records.

-Multiple views for the same base
+Multiple views for the same base on Airtable

 Besides the traditional tabular visualization, Airtable gives you other options to display and modify your bases.
 These options are: